FriendsOfCake/search/docs/README.md

 - `beforeProcess` (`callable`, defaults to `null`) A callable which can be used to modify the query before the main `process()` method of filter is run.
   It receives `$query` and `$args` as arguments.
 You can use the callback for e.g. to setup joins or contains on the query.
+If the callback returns `false` then processing of the filter will be skipped.
+If it returns `array` it will be used as filter arguments.

 #### `Boolean`